gvwilson/thirdbit/src/fiction/iffy/index.md

 The first shot punched a hole through the other bot.
 The second caught it off-center and sent it spinning.
 As it tumbled to the floor,
-a door opened near the reactor to reveal a pair of exoskeletoned Marines.
+a door opened near the reactor to reveal a pair of figures in exoskeletons.

 "Iffy, please,"
 the doctor's voice said through a speaker on one.